nicktardif/uf_sec_flask_tutorial/README.md

 The API will be available at `localhost:8000/api/v1/`, and the Swagger docs will be available at `localhost:8000/api/v1/apidocs`

+You can use [Postman](https://www.getpostman.com/) as an easy way to test out the API

 ### Run Tests
 ```